 The pathway to a successful 360 survey can take several different possible routes.
 Below are several options to consider as you plan your 360.

 - How should the names of the feedback providers be gathered?
 We recommend that participants enter the names and email addresses of their feedback providers directly into the website, since this helps distribute the workload across all participants.
-Not only that, but using the website can increase the chances that email addresses are entered correctly, and that participants are aware of the number of raters that are required in each category.
-Alternatively, you could gather the names prior to the survey launch in an internal process using a spreadsheet or other document.
+Not only that but using the website can increase the chances that email addresses are entered correctly.
+Participants will also be aware of the number of raters that are required in each category.
+Alternatively, you could gather the names prior to the survey launch using a spreadsheet or other document.
 However, this approach is not our recommended option—it requires more work on your side, and there is a greater possibility for incorrect information to come through.

-- Do you want the lists of feedback providers to be reviewed by someone before the respondents are invited to give their feedback?
-Having the lists reviewed helps to ensure that there is a wide selection of feedback providers for each participant and that no one has “stacked the deck” to solicit feedback only from admirers.
+- Do you want the lists of feedback providers to be reviewed by someone before the respondents give their feedback?
+Having the lists reviewed helps to ensure that there is a wide selection of feedback providers for each participant.
+Also, no one will have “stacked the deck” to solicit feedback only from admirers.
 There can be either a centralized or distributed approach to this process.
 For example, an HR business partner might be the one to review all submitted lists in a centralized way.
-Alternatively, each participant might be asked to have a conversation with their manager to review the list and get the manager’s approval.
+Alternatively, each participant might be asked to have a conversation with their manager to review the list and receive approval.
 This distributed approach has the benefit of sharing the workload, and it also helps managers feel more involved in the 360 process.

 Post-survey Conversations and Follow-up

 Once the survey has finished and participants have received their feedback reports, it is important to continue the feedback conversation.
-This can be done through a series of “nudges” to help them over a period of weeks and months after the survey closes.
+This can be done through a series of “nudges” to help them after the survey closes.

 Another important part of the process is to conduct a follow-up survey.
-This is a lightweight survey, conducted 7-9 months after the first survey, which typically focuses on just a handful of items that the participant has been working on.
+This is a lightweight survey, conducted 7-9 months after the first survey.
+It typically focuses on just a handful of items that the participant has been working on.

 The Smooth, Efficient Process